COMMON MYTHS FROM HISTORY EXPLODED

 Dr. Guillotin invented the Guillotine

 This is not true.
-In fact mechanical devices for beheading people had been used in various parts of Europe for centuries before the French Revolution.
+In fact, mechanical devices for beheading people had been used in various parts of Europe for centuries before the French Revolution.
 (One was recorded in Ireland as early as 1307).

 Joseph-Ignace Guillotin (1738-1814) was elected a member of the French National Assembly in 1789.
 He proposed that there should be a swift and humane method of executing people in France.
-(And compared to many gruesome methods of executing people in 18th century Europe the guillotine certainly was humane).
+(And compared to many gruesome methods of executing people in the 18th century the guillotine certainly was humane).
 The Assembly finally agreed to his idea in 1791 and the first decapitating device was built by a man named Tobias Schmidt, with advice from a surgeon named Antoine Louis.

 Marie-Antoinette said 'Let them eat cake'